AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Cpu

 The number of cpu units reserved for the container.
-This parameter maps to CpuShares in the Create a container section of the Docker Remote API and the --cpu-shares option to docker run.
+This parameter maps to CpuShares in the docker container create commandand the --cpu-shares option to docker run.

 This field is optional for tasks using the Fargate launch type, and the only requirement is that the total amount of CPU reserved for all containers within a task be lower than the task-level cpu value.